GoogleCloudPlatform/gcsfuse/docs/semantics.md

 <a name="generations"></a>
 # Generations

-GCS has a notion of an [object generation number][generations] associated with each object name.
-These provide a total order on requests to modify an object, compatible with causality.
+With each record in GCS is stored object and metadata [generation numbers][generations].
+These provide a total order on requests to modify an object's contents and metadata, compatible with causality.
 So if insert operation A happens before insert operation B, then the generation number resulting from A will be less than that resulting from B.

-Although the GCS documentation doesn't define it this way, it is convenient when discussing consistency to think of deletions as resulting in generations as well, with a number also assigned according to this total order in a way compatible with causality.
-Such a "tombstone" generation can be thought of as having empty contents.
-Additionally, it is convenient to think of the initial non-existent state of any object name as being generation number zero.

-The discussion below uses the term "generation" in this manner.
+In the discussion below, the term "generation" refers to both object generation and meta-generation numbers from GCS.
+In other words, what we call "generation" is a pair `(G, M)` of GCS object generation number `G` and associated meta-generation number `M`.

 [generations]: https://cloud.google.com/storage/docs/generations-preconditions